Crafty-The-Fox/djh-leaderboard-patches/Guides/How to install normal patches (for normal users).md

 ![patch installed](https://raw.githubusercontent.com/Crafty-The-Fox/djh-leaderboard-patches/main/Guides/images/done%20patching.JPG)

-Click save.
+Then, click "Ok".
 If you see an error where you dont have a custom installed, you can install the custom and re apply the patch, or just ignore it.